John Mason School: Specialist school and academy status

 The school was granted specialist school status for visual and performing arts in 2004.
 In 2006, JMS built and opened the 06 Gallery using funding provided after receiving its specialist status.
 The 06 Gallery contains much of the students' artwork.

 Previously run by the Oxfordshire County Council (OCC), on 1 February 2014, John Mason School became the first school in Abingdon to convert to an academy, giving it more control over its admissions, finances, and curriculum.
 While now directly funded by the Department for Education, JMS continues to work with the Oxfordshire County Council for certain aspects of education.

-Abingdon Learning Trust
+Trust

-John Mason School, along with Fitzharrys School, Rush Common School, and St Michael's Church of England Primary School, belongs to the multi-academy trust, the Abingdon Learning Trust (ALT).
+John Mason School, along with Fitzharrys School, Rush Common School, and St Michael's Church of England Primary School, belongs to the multi-academy trust, the ALT Trust (formerly the Abingdon Learning Trust).
 Formed in 2012 as the Rush Common Academy Trust, it was in 2016 it was announced that the three schools planned to join as the ALT, and officially changed their name.